TechnikEmpire/CitadelCore/README.md

 # Citadel Core
 Cross platform filtering HTTP/S proxy based on .NET Standard 2.0.

 This is the open source version of our filtering proxy.
 It is now in a feature freeze, and will only receive bug fix patches.
 Development continues privately at Technik Empire.

-If you have a commercial interest in this software, please contact us [info@technikempire.com](mailto:info@technikempire.com).
+If you have a commercial interest in this software, my condolences.
+I will not support you in it.
+A few people have tried, only to realize their business plan, which is based solely on copying and pasting my work and waking up in a pile of money, doesn't actually pan out.
+Turns out they didn't have a clue ("internet, like how does it work?") and then come crying to me when reality hits.
+If you're qualified, you'll never ask me anyway, in which case, all the best to you.

 CitadelCore supports proxying of both HTTP/S and Websocket (Ws/Wss) connections.
 As of v1.4.2, CitadelCore's Websocket proxy passes the [Autobahn Test Suite](https://github.com/TechnikEmpire/CitadelCore/releases/download/v1.4.2/autobahn-testsuite-results.zip).